When experiencing issues related to Android applications, collecting logs might provide additional information as to what is causing the issue.

 The events in the Android system will now be printed to file logcat.log The command runs until you stop it with <ctrl>C.

-b) From Sailfish OS (for comparison)
+b) Viewed from Sailfish OS

 /usr/libexec/droid-hybris/system/bin/logcat > $MYHOME/sailfish-logs.txt